Zero-Truncated Modelling in a Meta-Analysis on Suicide Data after Bariatric Surgery: Introduction and background

-Any surgical procedure carries risk.
-After bariatric surgery, support and monitoring are required to ensure patients are able to adjust their lifestyle accordingly, especially if there are long term post-surgery complications.
-Significant lifestyle changes are necessary in order to ensure the best chance of success from the surgery, with many facing mental health issues as a result. \begin{sloppypar} Of particular interest \citep[see][and references therein]{peterhansel2013risk} is the risk of completed suicide post-bariatric surgery.
-A systematic review by \cite{peterhansel2013risk} provides meta-analytic data on 27 studies exploring the risk of completed suicide post-bariatric surgery.
-Table~\ref{tab:data} shows the data which includes the number of completed suicides, the exposure (person-years), the country of origin and proportion of women of each study.
-From these data, a naive estimate (see Section~\ref{sec:metaanalysis}) of the rate of completed suicide is found to be 44.5 per 100,000 person-years.
-However, and crucially, data from studies with no observed completed suicides were excluded through only searching for studies with at least one completed suicide recorded.
-This results in an overestimation of the completed suicide rate and, ultimately, to misleading conclusions, impacting both medical professionals and patients. \end{sloppypar} Motivated by this case study, the paper develops new methodology for this problem by linking two research areas: model-based meta-analysis and capture-recapture population size estimation.
-We develop a zero-truncated count modelling approach to estimate the underlying suicide rate, which addresses observed heterogeneity through covariate modelling, and accounts for overdispersion caused by unobserved heterogeneity.
+Motivated by this case study, the paper develops new methodology for this problem by linking two research areas: model-based meta-analysis and capture-recapture population size estimation.
+We develop a zero-truncated count modelling approach to estimate the underlying suicide rate, which addresses observed heterogeneity through covariate modelling, and accounts for overdispersion caused by unobserved heterogeneity, where the latter describes the variation of rates of completed suicide across the studies which cannot be explained by random variation alone.
 This approach also allows estimation of the number of excluded studies (i.e. those with zero counts of completed suicide) for sub-populations defined by each unique set of observed covariates.
 Such estimates can be important for researchers investigating under-count occurrence.
 Uncertainty quantification for both estimation of suicide rates and number of excluded studies was achieved through a parametric bootstrapping approach.

 \cite{peterhansel2013risk} considered a zero-truncated binomial model but did not consider covariate effects.
 We argue that a count model (e.g. Poisson or negative-binomial), with an offset to account for person-times at risk, is more appropriate for estimating underlying rates.
 An additional advantage of our modelling approach is it ability to estimate the number of excluded studies.